expectedparrot/edsl/docs/survey_builder.rst

 Getting started
 ---------------

-1. **Log into your Coop account**: Sign in or create an account `here <https://www.expectedparrot.com/login>`_.
+1. Log into your Coop account
+    Sign in or create an account `here <https://www.expectedparrot.com/login>`_.

+2. Create a survey
-2. **Create a survey**: Navigate to the *Create* page and choose whether to create a new survey or create a project using an existing survey at Coop.
+    Navigate to the *Create* page and choose whether to create a new survey or create a project using an existing survey at Coop.
     Access features for creating and modifying questions, adding survey logic, designing AI agents and sharing your web-based survey.

     See videos below for a quick overview of the survey creation process.

+3. Analyze results
-3. **Analyze results**: View and analyze survey responses in real-time, and export data for further analysis.
+    View and analyze survey responses in real-time, and export data for further analysis.

 Create a survey